 Argentina’s economic disarray has played a leading role in turning investors against emerging markets in recent days.
 Multiple policy errors and the prospect of tighter U.S. monetary policy fueled a surge of pessimism that drove down the peso and overwhelmed the government’s currency controls.
-The administration of President Cristina Fernandez de Kirchner announced a loosening of those restrictions Friday: She had no choice.
+The administration of President Cristina Fernandez de Kirchner announced of those restrictions Friday: She had no choice.

 That isn’t the only policy that will have to change.
 The government has made so many mistakes that restoring confidence won’t be easy.
 Even if she can’t acknowledge it, Fernandez needs to begin by understanding the damage she’s already done.